BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/Shapes.md

 ## Overview

-Shapes are used to describe irregular groups of cells such as Jigsaw pieces or cages.
+Shapes are used to describe groups of cells such as Jigsaw pieces or cages.

 @Row {
     @Column {